DHIMANvivek/House-Robber/README.md

 #### Expected behavior
 <!-- A clear and concise description of what you expected to happen in
-contrast with what actually happened. --> this question took my half and hour but the logic that i try to push in this code is having some plagiarism just because i take help of resources to complete this problem :)
+contrast with what actually happened. --> this question took my half an hour but the logic that i try to push in this code is having some plagiarism just because i take help of resources to complete this problem :)